tcler/kiss-vm-ns/README.md

   -h, --help     #Display this help.
-  --prepare      #check/install/configure libvirt and other dependent packages -I             #create VM by import existing disk image, auto search url according distro name
-                  `-> just could be used in Intranet -i <url/path>  #create VM by import existing disk image, value can be url or local path -L             #create VM by using location, auto search url according distro name `-> just could be used in Intranet -l <url>       #create VM by using location
+  --prepare      #check/install/configure libvirt and other dependent packages -I             #create VM by import existing disk image, auto search url according distro name -i <url/path>  #create VM by import existing disk image, value can be url or local path -L             #create VM by using location, auto search url according distro name -l <url>       #create VM by using location
   --ks <file>    #kickstart file, will auto generate according distro name if omitting -n|--vmname <name>